CodingAbbas/CodingAbbas/README.md

 ## WELCOME

 Economics graduate from the University of Birmingham with a strong background in econometrics, statistical modelling, and data analytics.
-I'm passionate about building a portfolio that reflects real-world problems, discovering new trends, investigating causalities, and translating data into clear and actionable insights.
+I'm passionate about building a portfolio that reflects real-world problems, discovering new trends, investigating causalities, and translating data into actionable insights.

 &nbsp;